eadams17/records-app/README.md

 ## Setup

-1. From the root directory, run `npm install`
+1. From the root directory, run `yarn install`
-2. Run `npm run start`
+2. Run `yarn start`

 The app should now be accessible from `http://localhost:3000/`

-To run tests, run `npm run test` in a separate terminal.
+To run tests, run `yarn run test` in a separate terminal.

 ## Overview